George Villiers, 1st Duke of Buckingham

-George Villiers, 1st Duke of Buckingham (/ˈvɪlərz/ VIL-ərz; 20 August 1592 – 23 August 1628), was an English courtier, statesman, and notable patron of the arts.
+George Villiers, 1st Duke of Buckingham (/ˈvɪlərz/ VIL-ərz; 20 August 1592 – 23 August 1628), was an English courtier and statesman who was a notable patron of the arts.
 He was a favourite and self-described "lover" of King James VI and I. Buckingham remained at the height of royal favour for the first three years of the reign of James's son, Charles I, until he was assassinated.

 Villiers was born in Brooksby, Leicestershire, into a family of minor gentry.
 His ascent began notably in 1614 when, aged 21, he caught the attention of the King.
 His achievements include being knighted and climbing the ranks of nobility, eventually becoming the Duke of Buckingham in 1623.
 Villiers was the last in a succession of handsome young favourites on whom the King lavished affection and patronage.
 The pair were often accused of sodomy and most historians today believe the relationship was sexual in nature.

-Villiers' influence extended beyond the King's favour; he played a significant role in political and military affairs, including the negotiation of royal marriages and leading military expeditions.
+Villiers's influence extended beyond the King's favour; he played a significant role in political and military affairs, including the negotiation of royal marriages and leading military expeditions.
 His tenure as Lord High Admiral and de facto foreign minister was marked by a series of failed military campaigns, such as the ill-fated Cádiz expedition (1625), which damaged his reputation and public image.
 Buckingham's assassination in 1628 by John Felton, a disgruntled army officer, highlighted the extent of his unpopularity among the public.

 Early life

-Villiers was born in Brooksby, Leicestershire, on 20 August 1592, the second son of the minor gentleman Sir George Villiers (1550–1606) from his second wife.
+Villiers was born in Brooksby, Leicestershire, on 20 August 1592, the second son of the minor gentleman Sir George Villiers (1550–1606) by his second wife.
 His mother, Mary (1570–1632), daughter of Anthony Beaumont of Glenfield, Leicestershire, was widowed early.
 She educated her son for a courtier's life and sent him to travel in France with John Eliot.

 Villiers took to the training set by his mother: he could dance and fence well, spoke a little French, and overall became an excellent student.
 Godfrey Goodman (Bishop of Gloucester from 1624 to 1655) declared Villiers "the handsomest-bodied man in all of England; his limbs so well compacted, and his conversation so pleasing, and of so sweet a disposition".